10 For godly sorrow produces repentance leading to salvation, not to be regretted; but the sorrow of the world produces death.

 10 For godly sorrow produces [works out] repentance

 Genuine sorrow, a “godly sorrow,” produces a change of mind that takes action about one’s sin.
 Godly sorrow produces repentance.
 Repentance is a coming to God’s mind on things.

 leading to salvation,

 Godly grief leads to positive change.
 “Salvation” here is not the eternal salvation of the soul from sin but the rescue of the church from conflict.
-There is nothing in the context that indicates Paul refers to eternal salvation; the issue is the salvation of shattered relationships between Paul’s team and the Corinthian church.
+There is nothing in the context that indicates Paul referred to eternal salvation; the issue was the salvation of shattered relationships between Paul’s team and the Corinthian church.

 not to be regretted;